d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 A_sum_axis1, A_sum_axis1.shape
 ```

-:begin_slide:`keep`
-Reducing a matrix along both rows and columns via summation
+[**Reducing a matrix along both rows and columns via summation
-is equivalent to summing up all the elements of the matrix.
+is equivalent to summing up all the elements of the matrix.**]
-:end_slide:

 ```{.python .input}
 A.sum(axis=[0, 1])  # Same as `A.sum()`